Iraq Fast Facts

 In ancient times, the area comprising Iraq was known as Mesopotamia and gave rise to some of the world's first civilizations.

 One of the religious minorities in Iraq is the Yazidi.
 Throughout the Middle East, Yazidi number between 200,000 and one million.
-Approximately 500,000 live in Iraq, mostly in the north.
+Per to the US State Department, between 500,000 and 700,000 live in Iraq, mostly in the north.
 Their beliefs draw from aspects of Judaism, Christianity and Zoroastrianism.

 Chaldean Christians are another minority religious group in Iraq.
-They number approximately 500,000, down from over one million prior to 2003.
+They number less than 500,000, down from over one million prior to 2003.

 Timeline: